PingOne

 In addition to the basic transaction information, PingOne Risk can include an optional device profile in its risk evaluation.

-There are different methods for collecting the device profile depending on your preferences and whether users are authenticating directly through PingFederate or through the PingFederate authentication API.
+There are different methods for collecting the device profile depending on your preferences and whether users are authenticating directly through PingFederate or through the PingFederate authentication application programming interface (API).

 Complete steps for each device profiling method are available when you reach the Integrating device profiling part of the setup process.